aleksxp/docker-ghost/README.md

 ### Why do you nedd to build image from Dockerfile?

-If you want to config your future blog before install it (set right domain and email sending parameters), or edit nginx and/or supervisor parameters, refer to the *setup* folder.
+If you want to config your future blog before install it (set right domain and email sending parameters), or edit nginx and/or supervisor parameters, refer to the **setup** folder.

 ## Running container.

-``docker run -p 80:80 -d -t yourname/cactus``
+``docker run -p 80:80 -d -t yourname/ghost``

 where 8000 - your host port, and 80 - container port.
 If you don't set host port, it'll be set automatically by docker.

-Olease refer to the great [Docker documentation](http://docs.docker.io) ti get help and more information.
+Please refer to the great [Docker documentation](http://docs.docker.io) ti get help and more information.